 Inside the plugin folder, you'll notice it looks a lot like a CakePHP application, and that's basically what it is.
+Just instead of an Application.php you have a ContactManagerPlugin.php.
 You don't have to include any of the folders you are not using.
 Some plugins might only define a Component and a Behavior, and in that case they can completely omit the 'templates' directory.